 IDA occurs at all stages of life, but is most prevalent among at risk groups due to physiological, nutritional or social factors.

-IDA also may be an indication of an important underlying disorder, eg asymptomatic gastrointestinal (GI) cancer.
+IDA may be an indication of an important underlying disorder, eg asymptomatic gastrointestinal (GI) cancer.

-Iron deficiency and iron deficiency anaemia have a number of clinical consequences such as fatigue, impaired cognitive function and adverse pregnancy outcomes.
+Iron deficiency and IDA have a number of clinical consequences such as fatigue, impaired cognitive function and adverse pregnancy outcomes.

 Preoperative anaemia is associated with an increased likelihood of blood transfusion and subsequent increased risk of peri-operative morbidity, mortality and longer hospital stays.